Hey I’m Karl

 SEO back in 2005-2007 was easy; I used to use tools like Xrumer; Sick Submitter etc and things would just rank in a matter of a week or two and stick around for quite some time.
 Some of these websites are still ranking pretty well to date.

 One of the main websites I made ranked until the niche died in 2016.
-To that date it has made me over $300,000 from on website.
 Since then I have took some time out; and now got engaged with a casino/gambling organisation, love the niche very challenging, and also rolling out my own affiliates sites and building SOP (standard operating procedures) etc.

-We all know the “rules” of SEO have changed year in year out; the whole SEO is dead; PBN’s is dead etc etc.
+We all know the “rules” of SEO have changed year in year out; the whole SEO is dead; PBN’s are dead etc.

 OnPage SEO Technical

 1. Write good content?

 I’ve seen some articles as big as 10,000 words on a page; don’t believe me take a look at Bruce Clay’s post on Siloing *https://www.bruceclay.com/seo/silo.htm* It just goes on and on and on.